 Taking a good probiotic may help this, but eating lots of gut friendly foods such as sauerkraut, kimchi, miso, kombucha, pickled vegetables, kefir and plain yoghurt will also help keep the gut in balance.

 It’s actually really easy to make your own sauerkraut at home, which means you can make it in big batches; plus it will have the added bonus of being a completely raw food too (see video below for more details).

 Chromium picolinate is a chemical compound that is sold in supplement form, and is often used to treat diabetes and help with weight loss.
 This is because of its ability at keeping blood sugar under control by helping to enhance the effects of insulin.
 Taking this supplement may help you with your sugar cravings in the early stages, especially when used alongside all the above steps on this list.

-If you would like to add your own experiences of giving up sugar to this page then please comment below.
+I would love to hear your own experiences of giving up sugar and how it affected you, so please feel free to comment and let me know.
 Also, any questions you may have on this topic will be happily answered.
-Thanks for reading and have a great sugar free day!
+Thanks for reading, and have a great sugar free day!

 Before you leave, don’t forget to join up below↓↓↓ for updates to Zestforever, plant based food plans, tips, guides, and other exciting posts to keep you fit, healthy and feeling AMAZING!